Crumb Top Baking

 Bowl of oat milk chia pudding topped with nectarines and blueberries.

-I normally make chia puddings with almond milk, but recently I started using oat milk, and I’m loving the results.
+I normally make chia puddings with almond milk, like this cherry chia pudding, but recently I started using oat milk, and I'm loving the results.
 Oat milk is thicker than almond milk and adds a creamier texture to chia seed puddings.

 You can actually use any type of milk you like in chia pudding.
 I use coconut milk quite a bit too, and love it paired with pineapple in this pineapple coconut chia pudding.